-It is said that Abhimanyu learned the art of Chakravyuham from his mother Subhadra, when he was in her womb, while Arujna, his father, was explaining to her about the process.
+In Mahabharata, it is said that Abhimanyu learned the art of Chakravyuham from his mother Subhadra, when he was in her womb.
+This is when Arujna, his father, was explaining to her about the process.

 That’s how Abhimanyu only knew how to pierce into a Chakravyuham but not the way out.

 The result?
 Abhimanyu had to sacrifice his life.